timomeh/Dunkl.app/README.md

 I use [f.lux](https://justgetflux.com), which has an option to switch to dark mode after sunset.
 Unfortunately, this option is gone in macOS Sierra. f.lux is working on this, see [this post](https://forum.justgetflux.com/topic/2975/macos-sierra-no-more-dark-mode/) in their forum.

 **UPDATE: Dark Mode is back in f.lux Beta 39.6.
-Youe can download it [here](https://forum.justgetflux.com/topic/3466/f-lux-beta-39-6) or just wait, it'll come back!**
+You can download it [here](https://forum.justgetflux.com/topic/3466/f-lux-beta-39-6) or just wait for the update, it'll come back!**

 So I created Dunkl.app.
 It's nothing special, just a bit of AppleScript bundled in an Application.
 It comes bundled with [solunar](https://github.com/kevinboone/solunar_cmdline), which calculates the sunset and sunrise for your current location.